9-5-pursuit/project-skill-sharpening/readme.md

 There are 186 unit tests that need to pass.
 Each passing test will be worth 1 point.

-A minium of 129 points must be attained in order to pass this project.
+A minimum of 129 points must be attained in order to pass this project.

 There is no partial credit for the tests.